Marriage between Scottish and English Royal

 1336, the English gain control of Stirling

-Castle and extend its fortifications.
+Castle then extend its fortifications.
 The

 Castle defenses are still mainly built form